-It is freezing cold, the clock is ticking towards midnight, and we are standing on a frozen lake in the middle of nowhere in a remote valley outside of Tromso city in Northern Norway.
-It is so cold that the snow squeaks under our feet as we walk, and when we breathe out it looks as if we are smoking – the temperature has just dropped to a rather chilly minus seventeen degrees celsius (thats about 1 degree Fahrenheit for you americans).
+It is cold, the clock is ticking towards midnight, and we are standing on a frozen lake in the middle of nowhere in a remote valley outside of Tromso city in Northern Norway chasing the Northern Lights.
+It is so cold that the snow squeaks under our feet as we walk, and when we breathe out it looks as if we are smoking – the temperature has just dropped to a rather chilly minus seventeen degrees Celsius (1 degree Fahrenheit).

 And yes, it does to its fullest!
 We are lucky this evening and get to witness nature’s amazing fireworks – the magical Northern Lights in all its colors.

 If you are thinking of heading to Tromso, then you should also check out our Tromso guide with tips on what to see, do and eat.

 Here is everything you need to know to have the ultimate experience of chasing Northern Lights in Tromso Norway, including the best Northern Lights tours in Tromso, and the best place to see Northern Lights in Tromso.

 The Best Northern Lights Tours In Tromso

 I recommend that you join a Northern Lights Tour, especially if you are in Tromso only a few days and are short on time, if the weather is not that good with a cloudy sky, or you don´t have a car or plan on renting a car.

 The Northern Lights tour guides are highly skilled and experienced in reading the weather forecast and Northern Lights forecast, and will find the best areas where it is most likely that the Northern Lights will appear.
 They really haunt and chase the Northern Lights and will drive you all over Northern Norway and sometimes across the border to Finland and Sweden to show you to the Northern Lights.
 So joining a Northern Lights Tour will increase your chances of seeing the Northern Lights.